Home

 On location

-The European Digital Health Literacy Conference will be hosted at Aalborg University, Selma Lagerløfs Vej 249, 9260 Gistrup.
-The programme features keynote speeches, scientific presentations, flash talks, and valuable networking opportunities, along with a social programme that includes a conference dinner.
+The conference takes place at Aalborg University, Selma Lagerløfs Vej 249, 9260 Gistrup, and the programme includes keynotes, scientific presentations, flash talks, networking opportunities, and a social programme with a conference dinner.

-The dinner will be held at University College of Northern Denmark, Selma Lagerløfs Vej 2, 9220 Aalborg, where we invite you to enjoy a memorable evening with great food and live music from talented young artists.
+The dinner will take place at University College of Northern Denmark, Selma Lagerløfs Vej 2, 9220 Aalborg.
+We hope that you will join us for an evening with delicious food and music from young artists.

-Registration for the conference opens the 1st of July 2025.
-The fee covers conference entry, food, coffee and conference dinner.
+Registration for the conference is now open.
+The fee covers conference entry, food, coffee, and conference dinner.
 Travelling and accommodation expenses are not covered.

 The two-day conference is a joint collaboration between University College of Northern Denmark and Aalborg University.
 The conference is supported financially by the Novo Nordisk Foundation.